-More than 500 million tweets and 5 billion Facebook posts are shared daily, competing for top-billing in our social feeds.
+Billions of tweets and posts are shared daily, competing for top-billing in our social feeds.
 Each year, trillions of display ads vie for our attention (and our hard-earned money when making purchasing decisions at the store).
 Then there are the dozens of new social networks that seem to launch weekly and the more traditional media channels we read (or, let’s be real, skim for headlines) each day… and the list goes on.

 Let’s face it: we’re all competing for a finite amount of attention.
-How do you ensure your brand stands out and gets heard?
+How do you ensure your company stands out and gets heard?

 Rise Above the Noise